ohhsodead/FileMasta/README.md

 >We host no content, we provide only access to already available files in the same way Google and other search engines do.

+>I'm currently looking for someone to help this project, like speeding up the loading and getting faster search results.
+Please email [me](emailto:bettercodes1@gmail.com) if you think you'd like to work on this with me.

 ## Installation
 Download and run the latest version of the installer from the [releases](https://github.com/mostlyash/FileMasta/releases/latest) page.